If you’re managing a project, things can get rough.

 From Merriam Webster to the Cambridge dictionary, everyone has a different thing to say about it.

-For our purposes, documentation refers to documents created during and for the project itself.
+In our context, documentation denotes the documents created during the project and for the project itself.

 For example, a budget is part of project documentation.